jason-allen-oneal/plaguefire/PLAYER_MANUAL.md

 A: Use Remove Curse spell/scroll or visit the Temple for curse removal.

 **Q: How do I learn new spells?**
 A: Read scrolls, browse spellbooks (b/P), or press G when you level up to learn class spells.
+Each time new class spells become available you get one extra pick compared to the last wave (1, then 2, then 3, etc.), so bank unspent choices for future tiers if needed.

 **Q: What's the best class for beginners?**
 A: Warrior or Paladin.
 They have high HP and don't require magic management.